xlnwel/blog/docs/_posts/2020-09-27-On-Policy-Choices.md

 ---
 title: "What Matters In On-Policy Reinforcement Learning?"
-excerpt: "In which we discuss several design decisions on on-policy reinforcement learning"
+excerpt: "Discussion on several design decisions on on-policy reinforcement learning"
 categories:
   - Reinforcement Learning
 tags:
-  - Policy-Gradient Reinforcement Learning
+  - Policy-Gradient RL
+  - Tricks
 ---

 ## Introduction

 On-policy algorithms such as PPO has been successfully applied to solve many practical tasks.
 Lying beneath the success are numerous decision choices that greatly affect the performance but are understated in the corresponding literature.
 In this post, we follow the footprint of [Andrychowicz et al. 2020](#ref1) to discuss several design decisions on on-policy reinforcement learning.

+## TL; DR

+- Try PPO loss first with $$\epsilon=.25$$ for multi-pass on-policy training.
+- For feature-based continuous control tasks, $$\tanh$$ performs better than $$\text{ReLU}$$
+- Initialize the policy head with small weights($$100\times$$ smaller than others) and the standard deviation to a small value
+- Apply observation normalization and gradient clipping
+- Use large experience chunk and large mini-batch
+- Do not gather too much transitions at each iteration unless you increases the mini-batch size
+- Recompute advantage and shuffle data for each epoch
+- Use Adam with $$lr=3e-4$$ for a start

 ## Environments